PolymerLabs/arcs/README.md

 make debugging easier) in `test/specs/starter-test.js` and `test/wdio.conf.js` marked with the phrase `debug hint`.

+To activate a sane set of helpful debugging flags, there's a `wdio-debug` command line argument that you can pass in.
+This will run Chrome in a non-headless fashion, and will increase timeouts.

+Through npm: `npm run test-wdio --wdio-debug=true` (or `npm test --wdio-debug=true`).
+Directly through wdio: `node_modules/.bin/wdio --wdio-debug=true shell/test/wdio.conf.js`.

 #### Graphical (non-headless)

 It may be easiest to see the problem in a browser window to diagnose it.
 Edit